Eco-Flow/pollen-metabarcoding/README.md

 #### Optional Profiles

-* `local` - This profile is used if you are running the pipeline on your local machine.
 * `aws_batch` - This profile is used if you are running the pipeline on AWS utilising the AWS Batch functionality. **Please Note:** You must use the `Docker` profile with with AWS Batch.
 * `test` - This profile is used if you want to test running the pipeline on your infrastructure. **Please Note:** You do not provide any input parameters if this profile is selected but you still provide a container profile.